worldstar/MedSAM2-Labelme/README.md

 <div align="center">
   <img src="https://github.com/worldstar/MedSAM2-Labelme/blob/main/examples/medsam2/setbase.png" width=70%>
 </div>
-Then, when you click the ` calculate TBR ` button, all the information will appear in the embedded window on the right, and the calculation results will also be automatically saved as a .txt file.
+Then, when you click the ` calculate TBR ` button, all the information will appear in the embedded window on the right, and the calculation results will also be automatically saved as a .csv file.
 <div align="center">
   <img src="https://github.com/worldstar/MedSAM2-Labelme/blob/main/examples/medsam2/calctbr.png" width=70%>
 </div>